 Today we are talking about another aspect of our tips for selling a home during divorce.
-If you are getting a divorce in the state of Texas, whether or not you plan to sell the house the first thing you need to do is decide how to divide your property and assets.
+If you are getting a divorce in the state of Texas, whether or not you plan to sell the house, the first thing you need to do is decide how to divide your property and assets.

-1. Inherited property – If one spouse inherits a property solely in their name, it is considered separate property by the state of Texas.
+If one spouse inherits a property solely in their name, it is considered separate property by the state of Texas.

 If one spouse is gifted an item from the other, such as wedding rings or watches for example, it is separate property.

-4. Anything that you buy and deed as sole and separate property – Both parties must agree that the item was purchased separately and solely for one spouse.
+However, both parties must agree that the item was purchased separately and solely for one spouse.